How to access the GPU using Docker

 docker run, is to not publish any internal ports of the container to the outside world.
 To access services on a container outside of Docker, you have to map the containers internal ports using the

-You can access the GPU of your Instance from the inside of a Docker container thanks to the preinstalled
+You can access the GPU of your Instance from the inside of a Docker container using the preinstalled

 docker run --runtime=nvidia -it --rm nvidia/cuda:11.2.1-runtime-ubuntu20.04 nvidia-smi